 Resource use is very similar other editions - so nothing special here and will run fine on most PC and laptop hardware, even quite old, low powered ones!

 The program uses GTK2 for the user interface.
 This is pre-installed on the majority of Linux distros.
-So just extract the installation archive and run "plantbase2prog".
-On some systems you may need to first set the executable flag in the file properties.

 Plant Base for Linux has been successfully tested on the following:-